llihcchill/newsdash/UPDATES.md

  - [ ] have it themed in the 20's, newspapers, bunch of old timey stuff -> very much for later when all the functionalities have been completed

+ - [ ] have public and private servers